-Texas school nutrition programs have until August 31, 2016, to sign up for the Community Eligibility Provision (CEP).
-CEP is a federal option that allows high poverty schools to provide free meals-both breakfast and lunch-to all students without having to collect school meal applications.
-Instead schools are reimbursed through a formula based on the number of "identified students"-children certified without application for free school meals due to their enrollment in other programs for low-income students.
-How Community Eligibility works Federal reimbursements for both lunch and breakfast are determined by multiplying the percent of identified students by 1.6.
-The resulting number is the percentage of meals reimbursed at the "free" reimbursement rate, with the rest being reimbursed at the "paid" rate (see example on pg.
+Texas school nutrition programs have until June 30, 2019 to sign up for the Community Eligibility Provision (CEP) for the 2019-2020 school year.
+CEP is a federal option that allows high-poverty schools to provide free meals-both breakfast and lunch-to all students without having to collect school meal applications.
+Instead, the Texas Department of Agriculture reimburses schools through a formula based on the number of "identified students"-children directly certified without application for free school meals due to their enrollment in other need-based programs for low-income students.
+These funds can be used to pay staff, buy equipment, or improve the quality of the food served.
+How Community Eligibility works CEP can be implemented at a single school, a group of schools, or districtwide as long as at least 40 percent of students in the group have been identified through the direct certification process.
+Officials determine federal reimbursements for both breakfast and lunch by multiplying the identified student percentage (ISP) by 1.6.
+The resulting number, the free claiming percentage, is the percentage of meals reimbursed at the highest rate or "free" reimbursement rate, with the rest being reimbursed at the "paid" rate (see example on pg.
 2).
-Schools with a rate of at least 62.5 percent identified students will be reimbursed at the free rate for all students (62.5%1.6 = 100%) using CEP.
-CEP can be implemented for a single school, a group of schools, or districtwide as long as the total identified student rate for the group is 40 percent or higher.
-Why Community Eligibility is great for Texas schools More children get to eat - both free school lunches and breakfasts are served to all students.
-Students that have access to better nutrition tend to perform better academically.
-Less paperwork - schools no longer have to spend time chasing school meal applications, handling meal payments accounts or tracking whether each meal served was paid, reduced-price, or free.
-Claiming rates can only improve - a school's initial claiming percentage is locked in for four years, but if a school's identified student rate increases it can improve its claiming percentage.
-Increased revenue - more children eating means economies of scale and more revenue which can be used to pay staff, buy equipment, or improve the quality of the food served.
+Using CEP, schools with an ISP of at least 62.5 percent will be reimbursed at the free rate for all students (62.5%1.6 = 100%).
+Why Community Eligibility is great for Texas schools More children get to eat - All students get both free school breakfasts and lunches.
+Students who have access to better nutrition tend to perform better academically.
+Less paperwork - Schools no longer have to spend time chasing school meal applications, handling meal payments accounts or tracking whether each meal served was paid, reduced-price, or free.
+Claiming rates can only improve - A school's claiming percentage is locked in for four years, but if a school's ISP increases the school can recalculate and use its new higher claiming percentage to start a new four year cycle.
+Increased revenue - More children eating means economies of scale and more revenue that schools can